What is a managing partner?

 The Cases Submitted view shows which collection partner is working on each case.
 It also includes an Add button for submitting new cases for your clients.

-You can communicate with the collection partner through the built-in case chat.
-Your messages appear with the role "ManagedByPartner" and create a task for the collection partner, ensuring your questions are tracked and answered.
-For more on how chat and notifications work, see how to communicate with clients in Debitura.
+Communicate with the collection partner in the built-in case chat, including attaching documents in the message box.
+Your messages appear with the role "ManagedByPartner" and create a task for the collection partner so your questions are tracked and answered.

 What to expect